Biden plans floating platforms to expand offshore wind power

 Two pilot projects are planned off the north and central California coast, and a third is planned in southern Oregon, officials said.

+Heather Zichal, CEO of the American Clean Power Association, an industry group, called the announcement a "game changer" that will spark investment in a new domestic supply chain and allow the U.S. to lead in this emerging technology.
+Along with incentives in the sweeping climate-and-tax bill, Zichal said she expects costs for offshore wind development to dramatically decrease, allowing deployment of clean energy at the scale needed to take action to address climate change.

+The Energy Department announced nearly $50 million, including funding from the bipartisan infrastructure law Biden signed last year, for research, development and demonstration work to support floating offshore wind platforms.
+Officials aim to cut the cost of floating offshore wind energy 70% by 2035, to $45 per megawatt hour, Energy Secretary Jennifer Granholm said.

-"We think the private sector is going to quickly see the real opportunity here not only to triple the country's accessible offshore wind resources but to make the U.S. a global leader in manufacturing and deploying offshore wind,'' added Energy Secretary Jennifer Granholm.
+"We think the private sector is going to quickly see the real opportunity here not only to triple the country's accessible offshore wind resources but to make the U.S. a global leader in manufacturing and deploying offshore wind,'' she said.

-Emerging technology for floating platforms "means there's real opportunity for the American people: an opportunity for greater energy security, greater energy affordability, cleaner air, cleaner water and of course tens of thousands of good-paying in-demand jobs,'' such as electricians, engineers, ship builders and stevedores, Granholm said.
+Emerging technology for floating platforms "means there's real opportunity for greater energy security,'' affordability "and course tens of thousands of good-paying in-demand jobs,'' such as electricians, engineers, ship builders and stevedores, Granholm said.

 More than half of the nation's offshore wind resources are in deep waters where traditional offshore wind foundations are not economically feasible, Haaland said, adding that "floating wind will help us reach areas once not attainable.
 And this is critical because floating wind will help us build on the administration's goal of 30 gigawatts of offshore wind by 2030.''

-Lauren Shane, a spokeswoman for Equinor in the United States, said the company is optimistic about floating offshore wind.
-"We see the potential for it.
-We're always evaluating opportunities and we're committed to the U.S.," she said.
-"We're excited about the development of offshore wind in the U.S."
+Lauren Shane, a spokeswoman for Equinor in the United States, said the company is upbeat about floating offshore wind and will evaluate possible opportunities in the U.S. "We're excited about the development of offshore wind in the U.S.,'' she said.

+Another offshore wind developer with projects in the United States, Denmark-based Ørsted, also applauded the administration's efforts.

+"The administration's innovation priority is well-placed, and with the right investment and public-private partnerships,'' floating platforms "can expand deployment, drive down costs and bring more clean energy to millions of Americans," said Bryan Stockton, head of regulatory affairs for Ørsted North America.